 Carr went 3-for-4 to pace the Oles, who also received two hits apiece from Kate Arneson and Jordan Melz.

-In the win over Thomas College (7-5), Petrus held the Terriers to infield singles in the third and sixth innings, and a single to center field with two outs in the seventh frame.
+In the win over Thomas College (7-5), Petrus held the Terriers to infield singles in the third and sixth innings and a single to center field with two outs in the seventh.

-Petrus, who set down 10 straight batters between the third and sixth innings, allowed just one baserunner to advance past second base.
+Petrus, who retired 10 straight batters between the third and sixth innings, allowed just one baserunner to advance past second base.
 She finished the game with four strikeouts and one walk.

-Dudek provided UW-Oshkosh a 2-0 lead with a two-out, two-run double in the top of the fourth inning.
-The Titans added five runs in the seventh frame behind four hits and a pair of Thomas College errors.
+Dudek gave UW-Oshkosh a 2-0 lead with a two-out, two-run double in the top of the fourth inning.
+The Titans added five runs in the seventh inning behind four hits and a pair of Thomas College errors.